RishithaErva/SnapReport/README.md

-# SnapReport by Snaphomz 🏠💻
+# SnapReport by Snaphomz 🏠

-SnapReport generates a beautifully branded, AI-written real estate market report PDF for any ZIP code in under 90 seconds.
+SnapReport generates an AI-written real estate market report PDF for any ZIP code in under 90 seconds.

-Here is a super detailed breakdown of exactly what I built, how the architecture evolved, the challenges I ran into, and where I plan to take this project next!
+Here is a detailed breakdown of exactly what I built, how the architecture evolved, the challenges I ran into, and where I plan to take this project next!

 ---

-## 🛠️ What I Actually Built (The Journey)
+## What I Have Built

 ### 1. The Streamlit Foundation & Multi-ZIP Support
 I started by using **Streamlit** because it's the fastest way to get a working UI up and running without wrestling with frontend frameworks.
 Originally, the app only took one ZIP code.
 I refactored the entire flow so agents can input a comma-separated list of ZIP codes (like `90210, 10001, 75201`).
 The app now loops through each ZIP, fetching data and generating a unique section for every single one.